temporalio/money-transfer-project-java/README.md

-# Transfer money: Java project
+# Money transfer: Java project template

 This project can be used as a template to start building your own Temporal Workflow application.